FlexBE/flexbe_app/README.md

 In order to create a completely new behavior package, create an empty ROS package and then use the FlexBE App to initialize it.

 A behavior package is expected to provide a `manifest` folder which contains the manifests for all provided behaviors.
 The behaviors are located in a Python module named like the package and contained in the `src` folder.

+## Publications

+Please use the following publication for reference when using FlexBE:

+Philipp Schillinger, Stefan Kohlbrecher, and Oskar von Stryk, ["Human-Robot Collaborative High-Level Control with Application to Rescue Robotics"](http://dx.doi.org/10.1109/ICRA.2016.7487442), IEEE International Conference on Robotics and Automation (ICRA), Stockholm, Sweden, May 2016.

+    @INPROCEEDINGS{2016:ICRA_Schillinger-etal,
+        author = {Philipp Schillinger and Stefan Kohlbrecher and Oskar von Stryk}, title = {Human-Robot Collaborative High-Level Control with Application to Rescue Robotics}, year = {2016},
+        pages = {2796-2802},
+        booktitle = {Proc.
+IEEE Int.
+Conf. on Robotics and Automation (ICRA)}, doi={10.1109/ICRA.2016.7487442}}
+    }